araleo/r/README.md

 - [x] Finds the components/hooks folder automatically
 - [x] Adds eslint and prettier to an existing app
 - [x] Adds vscode settings and snippets to an existing app
+- [ ] Yarn support

 ## Quickstart

 To create a new react app with vite or cra, eslint and prettier:

-You can ommit the -t option and r will use vite as the default toolchain.
+You can ommit the -t option and r will use vite as the default toolchain. -e flag will install aditional libraries that should be passed as a comma separated string.

 ```
-r ca -n <name> -t <toolchain>
+r ca -n <name> -t <toolchain> -e <extensions>
 ```

 To create a new functional component in the components folder and in it's own subfolder